Birds’ nests in chimneys

 Over the past few weeks I have received numerous calls regarding the removal of a potential bird nest.
 Under the Wildlife and Country Act it is an offence to destroy or remove a nest during the nesting season which lasts from March to August.
 It is necessary to wait until the end of August before checking that the nest is empty and can be removed.

+According to James from the Edinburgh’s Bricklayers and Masonry Co, birds pose a far bigger risk than people assume.
 Having birds’ in your chimney can lead to dangerous blockages, chimney fires, infestations and damp.
 Even if you don’t intend to use your fireplace – you should still remove a nest.
 A nest will completely block your chimney, this can cause damp issues in the form of condensation build up.
 The chimney should be vented at both the top and the bottom as air is still allowed to flow through the chimney.

 SIGNS THAT BIRDS ARE NESTING IN YOUR CHIMNEY